robert-westenberger/knowledgebase/web-development/interviewing/front-end/system-design-case-studies/facebook-news-feed.md

 ## Rendering Performance
 - Server side rendering for some pages / feeds
-- Inline critical styles and scripts.
+- Inline critical styles and scripts so they don't block the initial render
+- Use defer property